jmabeynot/jmabeynot.github.io/src/index.rst

 .. div::
    :class: text-center

-   Choose a date and time from the calendar below for your free 10-minute phone call.
+   Choose a date and time from the calendar below for your free 15-minute video consulation.

 .. raw:: html
    :file: calendly_snippet.html